 8. Your Diet Has Too Much Salt

-In 2017, a study published in the Journal of Clinical Investigation found that high-sodium diets actually increase hunger in the long term.
+In 2017, a smaller study published in the Journal of Clinical Investigation found that high-sodium diets actually increase hunger in the long term.
 The reason, researchers found, is because high-sodium diets — more than 12 grams per day — cause the body to retain fluid, which requires more energy and calories to store.

 In addition, Moreno says, "High-salt foods also tend to be processed, and a lot of processed foods are chemically engineered to be hyper-palatable and cause overeating."

 Read more: 5 Health Risks of Eating Too Many Processed Foods

 - Journal of Lipid Research: "Four nights of sleep restriction suppress the postprandial lipemic response and decrease satiety"